bcspragu/Codenames/README.md

 1. Username

 A user goes to https://codenames.ai/# for the first time.
 They enter a username.
-It can have all sorts of cool emojiis in it probably.
+It can have all sorts of cool emojis in it probably.
 We generate a cookie for the user and keep that in our DB.

 2. New Game / Join Game